DISCOVER

 Hastings is located in East Sussex on the South coast of England.

-Why should I go there?
+Why should I visit Hastings?

 Hastings is such a diverse town with a rich and varied community – there are lots of artists in residence and creative types.